carlvisagie/purposeful-live-coaching/client/public/transcripts/relationships-lesson-5.md

 Now let's get into the practical side of things.
 Here's what I want you to do:

-Start by taking a moment to reflect on your current relationship with emotional wellness.
+Start by taking a moment to reflect on your current relationship with relationships.
 Where are you now?
 Where do you want to be?

 Next, I want you to commit to one small action.
 Just one.
 Something you can do today that moves you in the right direction.